-- ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people’s faiths, feelings and values
+- Beliefs, religious or otherwise, which inform their perspective on life & their interest in & respect for different people’s feelings & values

-- sense of enjoyment and fascination in learning about themselves, others and the world around them
+- Sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible

-- use of imagination and creativity in their learning willingness to reflect on their experiences.
+- Use of imagination and creativity in their learning

 Pupils’ moral development is shown by their:

-- ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives, recognise legal boundaries and, in so doing, respect the civil and criminal law of England
+- Ability to recognise the difference between right and wrong and their readiness to apply this understanding in their own lives

-- understanding of the consequences of their behaviour and actions
+- Understanding of the consequences of their actions

-- interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.
+- Interest in investigating and offering reasoned views about moral and ethical issues

 Pupils’ social development is shown by their:

-- willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively
+- Willingness to participate in a variety of social settings, cooperating well with others and being able to resolve conflicts effectively

 Pupils’ cultural development is shown by their:

-- understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others
+- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage

-- willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities
+- Willingness to participate in, and respond to, for example, artistic, musical, sporting, mathematical, technological, scientific and cultural opportunities

 Below you will find some valuable links related to our SMSC program.